smikhalevski/doubter/README.md

 </dt>
 <dd>

-Return `true` if your shape supports async parsing only, otherwise you don't need to override this method.
+Must return `true` if your shape supports async parsing only, otherwise you don't need to override this method.

 </dd>
 <dt>